No one knows his real name.

 With a pensive nod towards the whooshing surf, he follows his wife into the kitchen.
 It is time for breakfast.
-They have organic sweet potatoes and collared greens with pasture-raised eggs.
+They have organic sweet potatoes and collard greens with pasture-raised eggs.
 He continues to sip his iced tea, which, though very strong, will not in any way jangle his nerves or disturb his sleep.
 They talk and laugh like normal people, even though they are actually much more awesome than other people are.
 His wife is smaller than him.
 He is well-muscled, but not particularly tall or broad.
 I’d call him “athletic”.
 His wife is too, but of course she has all these womanly curves.
 I suppose before too long they’ll start reproducing.
 That will go well too, I’m sure.
-You may think that a comment like that is a little ironic, or spiteful, or that I’m somehow mocking them and their powerful awesomeness.
+You may think a comment like that a little ironic, or spiteful; or that I’m somehow mocking them and their powerful awesomeness.
 That’s not so!
 I’m just trying to tell you what kind of a world they comprise.

 Am I really impressed with him?
 I mean, he’s awesome.

 Oh, but now it is 4PM: time to get serious.
 They get dried off and go into the secret lair in their basement.
 To be briefed.
 Crime fighting takes place from 4PM to 8PM.
-I know they say that crime doesn’t rest and you have to be ready to deal with situations at all times–particularly if your job is to stop troublemakers from troubling everybody.
+I know they say that crime doesn’t rest and you have to be ready to deal with situations at all times — particularly if your job is to stop troublemakers from troubling everybody.
 But, again, it makes no sense to apply this logic to people so amazingly awesome as these two.

 You know like Batman?
 How he fights bad guys with swiftness and strength?
 That’s kind of awesome, but real awesomeness is different.
-It goes like this: there’s a problem in the world and the Awesomes melt into the moment with the difficulty and they cool everything way down.
-Is the problem happening right at 4PM their time?
+It goes like this: there’s a problem in the world and the Awesomes melt into the dangerzone and cool everything way down.
+Is the incident occurring right at 4PM their time?
 Of course not!
 But bending time is no harder than cooling everything way down.
 They go to the where/when of the trouble, they calm everything down, and they make the people who are doing bad things notice that they don’t want that kind of a life anymore, so they stop.
 Batman may stop the Joker; he may get the Joker imprisoned; he may neutralize the Joker.
 But the Awesomes would cool the Joker’s anger, his pain, his greed, his mania; they would cool everything down until the Joker saw that he was so very bored by carrying on like a crazy jerk all the time.
 And that would be the end of the Joker qua super villain and the beginning of the Joker qua pleasant, thoughtful, generally helpful citizen of the world.